 Use this handy toll calculator to calculate tolls along your route.

-Gas: Anyone who has filled the tank of a rental car at the station located just outside the car rental zone of a major airport knows that you pay top dollar for gas.
-These stations realize they are your last chance in a rush to make flights and take advantage of the situation through price-gouging.
-Most companies require only that you bring the car back with the gas tank on full.
-TheMouseForLess veterans have reported using the Hess gas stations located on WDW property to fill their tanks before returning to the airport with no problems.
-One Hess station is located at Downtown Disney and another in the area of Disney’s Hollywood Studios just before the Boardwalk Inn entrance.
-A third Hess station is located on the right side of World Drive as you exit the Magic Kingdom.
-Hess gas stations offer very competitive gas rates with Disney veterans reporting getting excellent prices.
-Hess stations are open 7 days a week, 24 hours a day.
+Anyone who has filled the tank of a rental car at the station located just outside the car rental zone of a major airport knows that you pay top dollar for gas.
+Most companies require that you bring the car back with the gas tank on full.
+TheMouseForLess veterans have reported using the Speedway gas stations located on WDW property to fill their tanks before returning to the airport with no problems.
+One Speedway station is located at Downtown Disney and another in the area of Disney’s Hollywood Studios just before the Boardwalk Inn entrance.
+A third Speedway station is located on the right side of World Drive as you exit the Magic Kingdom.
+Speedway gas stations offer very competitive gas rates with Disney veterans reporting getting excellent prices.